 Golf’s most dynamic new market

-Tasked with transforming Saudi Arabia’s golf market from a handful of grass courses to the world’s fastest growing participation and tourism destination, the National Golf Strategy we devised had sustainability, strong governance, mass participation and employment opportunities at its core.
+Tasked with transforming Saudi Arabia’s golf market from a handful of grass courses to the world’s fastest growing tourism destination, we got to work.

 • Client